 Most teaching philosophy statements are 1-4 pages long and cover three core areas (objectives, methods, evaluation).
 They tend to be discipline-specific and will have nuances that reflect that.
 A teaching philosophy is also a document in progress, and it should change and evolve as your teaching experiences build.

 Did you know?
-Graduate Students and Post Docs have the ability to meet with CCE’s writing consultants.
+Graduate Students and Post Docs may work with CCE’s writing consultants to develop their teaching statements.
 To learn more, visit ISU’s Center for Communication Excellence website.

 What are your objectives as a teacher?